nasa-pds-engineering-node/pds-github-util/docs/source/installation/index.rst

 Install
 ^^^^^^^

-The easiest way to install this software is to use Pip_, the Python Package Installer.
+The easiest way to install this software is to use Pip, the Python Package Installer.
 If you have Python on your system, you probably already have Pip;
 you can run ``pip3 --help`` to check.
 Then run::

     pip3 install pds-github-util

-If you don't want the package dependencies to interfere with your local system you can also use a `virtual environment`_  for your deployment.
+If you don't want the package dependencies to interfere with your local system you can also use a `virtual environment`  for your deployment.
 To do so::

     mkdir -p $HOME/.virtualenvs